Encourage self-care and purchase OTC

 - Antihistamines are sometimes used at above licensed dosage for the management of chronic urticaria under specialist advice.

 - Promethazine is sometimes used (prescribed or purchased OTC) as a perceived ‘safer’ alternative to benzodiazepines in the short-term management of insomnia.
 It can cause severe anticholinergic effects, particularly in elderly patients and when taking other anticholinergic drugs in combination (anticholinergic burden).
-Refer to HSCB bulletin on ‘Anticholinergic Drugs in Older People’.
+Refer to SPPG bulletin on ‘Anticholinergic Drugs in Older People’.
 Prescribers should be aware that use may lead to hangover drowsiness the following day and its sedative effects may diminish after a few days of continued treatment.

 Older Patients – antihistamines